-The B.S.
-Program in Computer Science prepares students both for a professional career in
+B.S.
+Program in Computer Science and a B.S.
+Program in Information Technology.

 Honors Program offers an enriched curriculum that broadens cultural interests, integrates knowledge, sharpens writing skills and encourages student involvement in the learning process.

 UPE is the only international honor society in the Computing and Information Disciplines, and it has received endorsements from the two largest computer organizations in the world, the Association for Computing Machinery (ACM) and the IEEE Computer Society (IEEE-CS).